 And your body language doesn’t just affect the way your boss sees you—it can also change the way you feel about yourself.
 Watch Amy Cuddy’s Ted Talk and do a power pose before your meeting.
 “Power posing” means arranging your body in a position proven to chemically alter your body and raise confidence.
 My favorite pose is “The Wonder Woman” pose: Stand with your legs apart, lean forward slightly, and keep your hands on your hips or above your head.
 Other power poses include sitting and leaning over a table slightly or leaning back in a chair.
 The key is to take up space.

-I’ve done one before every interview or big meeting and it really helps increase my confidence.
+I’ve done one before every interview or big meeting and it helps increase my confidence.
 I always arrive at job interviews a few minutes early.
 I duck into the bathroom to check my makeup and do a quick power pose.
 Yes, it may look silly to stand with my arms above my head like I just completed a complicated gymnastics routine at the Olympics, but it works.
 I leave the bathroom feeling a little more confident and ready to make a good impression at the interview.

 Still nervous?
 That’s normal!
 Just know that the worst that can happen is that your boss says no—but there’s not much chance you’ll get more money if you don’t ask!